inet-framework/inet-tutorials/visualization/doc/step14.md

+---
+layout: page
-@page step14 Step 14 - Displaying statistic
+title: Step 14.
+Displaying statistic

-@nav{step13,step15}
+tutorial: Visualization
+---

-@section s14goals Goals
+## Goals

 We need precise data to monitor working of simulation.
 These can be obtained from statistics.
 In this step we make statistic about VoIP playout delay,